atomicdata-dev/atomic-data-docs/src/mutations/concepts.md

 # Atomic Mutations: Concepts

 ## Mutation

 The smallest possible piece of a state change.
-Comparable with an RDF Triple / Statement.
+A mutation describes how an Resource should be updated.
-An Atom consists of a:
+An Atomic Mutation consists of a:

 - `subject` - the Thing that the atom is providing information about. (must be a URI to an Atomic Thing)
 - `predicate` - the property of the Thing that the atom is about. (must be a URI to an Atomic Property)